Architecture of Ottawa: Universities

 Ottawa's three universities, Carleton University, Saint Paul University and the University of Ottawa, encompass a wide variety of architectural styles.

 Tabaret Hall serves as the University of Ottawa's administrative building.
 Erected in 1905, the building is a neoclassical structure designed by A. Von Herbulis.

 The University of Ottawa (U of O) was founded in the nineteenth century, reflected architecturally by the University's buildings of that era, including 100 Laurier, formerly the 'Juniorat du Sacre-Coeur', a college of the University once ran by the Oblates of Mary Immaculate.
 It currently houses the university's Department of Visual Arts and the University Gallery.
 Also notable is Tabaret Hall (erected 1905), a neoclassical building designed by A. Von Herbulis, which is an Ottawa landmark and also inspired the University's logo.
 The architecture of the U of O is also noted for its embrace of brutalism, including Morisset Hall, a massive poured concrete building that houses the central libraries of the University.
 The SITE Building completed in 1997, a highly postmodern structure that has attracted much acclaim, breaking with the University's late 20th century trend of modernist architecture.
 A newer project, the Desmarais building at the prominent intersection of Laurier and Nicholas, houses the Telfer School of Management and the Faculty of Arts.

 Saint Paul University, an ecumenical Pontifical Catholic University which is loosely federated with the University of Ottawa, consists primarily of two buildings: Guigues Hall and Laframboise Hall.
 Both buildings have been constructed in the modern style, and are accompanied by a considerable amount of landscaping, as the Saint Paul campus is located on a prime spot along the Rideau River.
 The most notable building affiliated with Saint Paul University is the nearby Maison Deschatelets, a residence for religious scholars owned by the Missionary Oblates of Mary Immaculate.

-View of Carleton University, with its tallest building, Dunton Hall, in the background.
+View of Carleton University, with its tallest building, Dunton Tower, in the background.
 The original design for Carleton University aimed to project the sense of egalitarian sensibilities.

 Carleton University, founded in 1942, is located south of downtown on a verdant campus stretched between the Rideau Canal and Rideau River.
 It is itself home to one of Canada's premier schools of architecture.
 The design of Carleton's campus and buildings deliberately rejected monumentalism, focusing instead on the academic quadrangle, aiming to present an egalitarian rather than elite sensibility.
-The University's current building projects include a new River Building adjacent to the Rideau River, which was completed in 2011.
+The University's current building projects include the new residence Rideau House, which was officially opened in 2025.
 The tallest academic building in Ottawa is Carleton's Dunton Tower; completed in 1971, the international style building sits along one side of the quadrangle and is Carleton's most visible architectural landmark.